looxis-renaud/remotecontrolled_electric_winch/README.md

   - https://www.youtube.com/watch?v=5IkagHkxbxY
   - https://www.youtube.com/shorts/iNt1cCAZv0I

  receiver uses PPM (Pulse Position Modulation) for driving the winch and (optional) UART to read additional information (line length, battery %, dutycycle)
- VESC UART communication depends on https://github.com/SolidGeek/VescUart/
+ VESC UART communication depends on https://github.com/SolidGeek/VescUart/ - Note: Line length seems to not be correctly transmitted, falls short by a factor of ~0,7

 ## To use Arduino IDE with the Lilygo TTGO ESP32 Paxcounter LoRa32 / (and Lilygo T-Display S3)
 - In Arduino IDE open File > Preferences